The Complete Guide to Auditing Your Child Care Center Billing (And Why Missing Payments Could Be Costing You Thousands)

 Image

-Picture this: You’re running a busy preschool with 45 enrolled children.
-You’re handling everything from lesson planning to parent communications to staffing issues.
+Picture this.
+You run a busy preschool with 45 enrolled children.
+You handle lesson planning, parent communications, and staffing decisions every day.
 At the end of the month, you glance at your bank account and think, “That seems low.”
-However, between managing your early childhood education program and keeping your facility running smoothly, who has time to dig through every invoice and payment?
+Between managing your program and keeping the facility running, who has time to dig through every invoice and payment?

-Here’s the truth: Most child care center owners are losing money every month without realizing it.
-For instance, a parent payment slips through the cracks.
-A subsidy payment doesn’t arrive.
+Here is the truth.
+Most child care center owners lose money every month and never realize it.
+A parent payment slips through the cracks.
+A subsidy payment never arrives.
 A tuition discount gets applied twice by mistake.
-Each small error might only be $50 or $100, but multiply that across 30-50 families and 12 months, and you could be missing $10,000 or more per year.
+Each small error might only be $50 or $100.
+Multiply that across 30 to 50 families and 12 months, and you could be missing $10,000 or more per year.

-This guide will walk you through exactly how to audit your billing system—step by step—so you can find those missing payments and keep your preschool financial planning on track.
-Best of all, no accounting degree required.
+This guide walks you through a complete child care billing audit, step by step.
+You will find the missing payments, recover the revenue, and keep your preschool financial planning on track.
+No accounting degree required.

-Let’s be honest: billing mistakes happen in every business.
-However, in a child care center, they happen more often than you’d think.
+Billing mistakes happen in every business.
+In a child care center, they happen more often than most owners realize.
+A regular child care billing audit catches those mistakes before they compound into real money.

 The Complexity Factor in Preschool Accounting

-Why do errors occur so frequently?
+Why do errors occur so often?
 Because your billing is complicated.
-Unlike other businesses, you’re not just charging the same amount to every customer.
-Instead, you have:
+Unlike most businesses, you do not charge the same amount to every customer.
+You juggle:

 • Different tuition rates for infants, toddlers, and preschoolers